McGranahanLab/Noncoding_drivers_Nextflow/README.md

 * **Nextflow**: The pipeline is written in DSL2 and requires [Nextflow](https://www.nextflow.io/docs/latest/install.html) version 23.04.2 or higher.
 * **Singularity**: All software used in the pipeline is containerized.
 Interactions with containers are executed via [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).
 The pipeline has been tested with Singularity version 3.8.3.

+## Supported genome versions

+## Input formats
+Ideally, all input files should be in `hg19` coordinates.
+However, if this is not the case, avoid performing the liftover as it is already implemented in the pipeline.
+This approach minimizes the potential inconsistencies introduced by the liftover procedure.

+### Genomic variants files (mutations)
+### Genomic regions of interest
+### Mutations multiplicity

 ## Input formats
 ### Inventory tables
 #### Patients inventory table